Observability with OpenTelemetry

 docker-compose up -d

-1. Then, run the application with the following Java options:
+1. Run the application with the following Java options:

 sbt -Dotel.java.global-autoconfigure.enabled=true \